The Glean CLI tool

 The form of the command in general is

-glean index LANGUAGE DIR --repo NAME/HASH
+glean index LANGUAGE DIR --db NAME/INSTANCE

 For information on each indexer, see Indexers.